alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 y = df["rating"]
 ```

-- Split the dataset into train/validation/test sets with 60%/20%/20% distribution.
+### Pre-processing

-- Use the `train_test_split` function and set the `random_state` parameter to 1.
+Before we can train a model, we need to perform some additional steps.
+We msut first split the dataset into train/validation/test, where I have chosen a 60%/20%/20% distribution.
+I have set the `random_state` parameter to 1 to guarantee reproducibility.

 ```python
 from sklearn.model_selection import train_test_split